-It is proposed that \$271K be allocated from the Classroom Enhancement Fund Overhead on a one-time basis to support improved administrative allocation formulas for elementary schools (1.70 FTE).
+It is proposed that \$271K be allocated from the Classroom Enhancement Fund Overhead on a one-time basis to support improved administrative allocation formulas for elementary schools (1.70 FTE) and that available operating surplus be used to fund a one-time increase of 0.10 FTE to the administrative allocation for Yennadon Elementary.
 It is further proposed that the 0.13 FTE career education allocation be discontinued (\$15K).